kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 ## Tying it together

-There are a couple points I wanted to make in writing this.
+There are a few points I wanted to make in writing this.

 1. It's important to start secure systems with a security model in the design stage.
 This ensures that the system is designed with the